cyan-ding/evilevo/README.md

 - **Demonstrated generation** of eukaryotic viruses using the fine-tuned model
 - **Developed detection methods** to identify potentially malicious viral genomes through multiple analytical layers

+# Running

+The main webapp that unifies this project is located in `/webapp`.
+This is a simple Vite app that can be run with `npm run dev` after installing the dependencies with `npm i`.
+Require `node >= 20`.

+Then, run the `nvcr.io/nvidia/clara/bionemo-framework:2.7` docker container with the `evo2/` directory mounted.
+Inside `evo2/webapi/app.py` is a Flask app.
+Run this file with Python inside the docker container.
+Port `5000` must be exposed.

+Then, follow directions below to run the detection web server.

 ## Detection Layers

 ### Layer 1: Direct Threat Similarity Detection